Ready to use, matt lime marble paint.

 - dolomite powder

-Our lime paint is suitable for interior use.
-Suitable as substrates:
+Our lime paint is suitable for indoor use.

 - lime plaster, fresh or old